nishantjr/fuzzing-with-k/project-proposal.md

     the programs semantics, e.g. by only using variables that have already been declared.

-4. The typing semantics for languages may also defined in K. This may allow us to define a type-based generator as an improvement over grammar based ones.
+4. The typing semantics for languages may also defined in \K{}.
+This may allow us to define a type-based generator as an improvement over grammar based ones.